Th3C0D3R/FoBCS/README.md

 ## Translation

 To contribute a translation do the following:
+1. Cl
-1. Check if you language is already added
+2. Check if you language is already added
-2. If not, **duplicate** those two files: [strings.en.resx](https://github.com/Th3C0D3R/FoBCS/blob/master/ForgeOfBots/strings.en.resx) and [strings.en.Designer.cs](https://github.com/Th3C0D3R/FoBCS/blob/master/ForgeOfBots/strings.en.Designer.cs) and rename the duplicates to the coressponding language
+3. If not, **duplicate** those two files: [strings.en.resx](https://github.com/Th3C0D3R/FoBCS/blob/master/ForgeOfBots/strings.en.resx) and [strings.en.Designer.cs](https://github.com/Th3C0D3R/FoBCS/blob/master/ForgeOfBots/strings.en.Designer.cs) and rename the duplicates to the coressponding language code, eg: ***strings.fr.resx*** and ***strings.fr.Designer.cs*** and change the

 ### Donation
 Just to support my work.
 All donations are going to keep up the server were I test the Bot 24/7.